7 Best Ski Backpacks of 2022/2023

 Touring

-The harness of touring packs should be designed to handle the additional weight without shifting while skiing.
+The harness of ski touring packs should be designed to handle the additional weight without shifting while skiing.
 A good pack will do all of this while being lightweight and functional.

 Mountaineering